CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

 **Key Considerations for BOM Synchronization**:

 - Synchronization always flows from ProcessForce to SAP Business One.
-Creating or updating a ProcessForce BOM will overwrite the corresponding SAP B1 BOM.
+Creating or updating a ProcessForce BOM will overwrite the corresponding SAP Business One Bill of Material.
 - The "Enable Bill of Materials synchronization between ProcessForce and SAP Business One" option must be enabled in General Settings (under ProcessForce → Bill of Materials and Manufacturing Orders section).
 - Only Bill of Material variants with the "Is MRP Default" checkbox selected will be used for synchronization: